-Surprisingly, although the redwood data as extracted by Ripley [98] appears frequently in the spatial statistics literature, to the best of our knowledge the full data set [112] has not been reanalysed before.
-Thus we scanned region II of [112, Figure 1, p.
+Surprisingly, although the redwood data as extracted by Ripley [102] appear frequently in the spatial statistics literature, to the best of our knowledge the full data set [118] has not been reanalysed before.
+Thus we scanned region II of [118, Figure 1, p.
 474], the roughly triangular area containing almost all the redwood stumps (Figure 5.4).
-The point coordinates on a range from 0 to 200 are listed in the Appendix.
+The point coordinates in the range from 0 to 200 are listed in the Appendix.

-We assumed a Thomas cluster model, a Strauss prior and computed the posterior intensity using the same (rescaled) model parameters as for the pattern in Figure 5.1.
-The estimate over 50 time units of the constant death rate Markov process (4.4.6) and (refbd:death) is displayed in Figure 5.5 while a typical realisation sampled at time 2 is shown in Figure 5.6.
+Again assuming a Thomas type cluster model with a Strauss prior, we computed the posterior intensity for the same (rescaled) model parameters used to obtain Figures 5.2 and 5.3.
+An estimate based on running a constant death rate Markov process (4.4.6)-(4.4.7) for 50 time units is displayed in Figure 5.5; a typical realisation sampled at time 2 is shown in Figure 5.6.